Introduction: the past

 We have differed from Julian in providing information on hymn tunes and their composers as well as the authors of the words.
 It seemed to all of us concerned with this project that words and music functioned together in a hymn, and that anyone wishing to do research into hymnology would wish to know something about the origins of the music.
 Professor Jeremy Dibble, the music editor, who has written books on Parry, Stainer and Stanford, has overseen the other entries on composers.
 We have also, where necessary, indicated tunes in the entries on individual hymns.
 Here our policy when writing entries has normally been to mention the tune only when it has been specially written for that particular hymn, or become inextricably associated with it.
 However, some contributors have been more generous in naming tunes, and we have not sought to be consistent.
 This is part of our policy as editors of allowing contributors to treat their topics in their own way and with their own style (see further below).

 We have endeavoured to be as complete as possible, but we are conscious that there are (as there were in Julian’s Dictionary) entries that will need to be added.
 In this we are following the practice of the Oxford Dictionary of National Biography, first published in 2004, which updates its on-line version three times a year.
 We propose to update the Canterbury Dictionary of Hymnology continuously, and we shall be glad to receive suggestions for further entries.
-We shall also need notification of mistakes (Julian had to write ‘This is an error’ in his Second Edition, where it had occurred, and update the first edition with news of new books, new writers, or the deaths of writers still alive when the first edition went to press).
+We shall also need notification of mistakes (Julian had to write ‘This is an error’ in his Second Edition, where it had occurredin the 1892 volume, and update the first edition with news of new books, new writers, or the deaths of writers still alive when the first edition went to press).
 There are American entries still to come, following some earlier editorial problems.
-No praise can be too high for the work done in the past two years by Carlton R. Young, who has worked heroically to make up the deficit, and continues to do so.
+No praise can be too high for the work done by Carlton R. Young, who worked heroically to make up the deficit from 2011 to 2017.
+His efforts have been continued with similar dedication by C. Michael Hawn; and the Australasian and Canadian editors, Colin Gibson and Margaret Leask respectively, have contributed to the present work with much expertise and skill.
 The decision to issue the work online has also allowed us to include hyperlinks, hypertext, illustrations, and musical examples.
 Dr Young’s reflections on the project have been set down in a magisterial presentation to the Annual Conference of the Hymn Society in the United States and Canada at New Orleans, Louisiana, July 2015.
 It is printed in The Hymn 67/4 (Autumn 2016), pp. 10-21.
 This is particularly well informed about the relationships between the Hymn Society of Great Britain and Ireland and the HSUSC over the project at certain stages of its history.

 The editors have endeavoured to produce a work that is clear, well referenced, and easy to use.
 To this end, every entry has been subjected to a process of editing.
 However, the editors have not sought to impose a uniformity of style, spelling, or referencing.
 American spelling is different from British in places, and so are American styles of reference.
 Provided that the information is clear, we have seen no reason to impose a rigid uniformity (close readers of Julian’s Dictionary will have noted similar variations).
 Contributors from many different countries will necessarily communicate in individual ways: a contributor’s style is his or her own contribution to this work, and at least part of the flavour and interest of it will be lost if the editors seek to stamp their own mark upon everything.